thyAshley/100-days-of-code/log.md

 - faker - populating with fake data
 - tailwindcss - css library
 - react-spring - for animation and mounting
+- radium - allow inline style with sudo and media query for react
+- style-components - similiar to radium to facilitate css

 </code>